 The UAE Ministry of Finance (MoF) announced on 31 January 2022 that a new federal corporation tax (CT) system will be adopted in the UAE, effective financial years beginning on or after 1 June 2023.
 Except for Bahrain, the UAE has the lowest corporate income tax rate in the GCC, at 9%.
-The UAE CT regime was created to incorporate best practices worldwide and reduce compliance costs for enterprises.
+The UAE Corporate Tax regime was created to incorporate best practices worldwide and reduce compliance costs for enterprises.

 What Is Corporate Tax in UAE?